-What is the Private Health Insurance Ombudsman?
+Australia's Private Health Insurance Ombudsman

 The Private Health Insurance Ombudsman is independent of the private health insurers, private and public hospitals and health service providers.